Kampbell/eclipse-javacc-plugin/sf.eclipse.javacc/readme.txt

    use Workbench "Back" to go back.

 History
+05/11/06 - version 1.5.5
+- switch to Java 1.5 and Eclipse 3.2 to allow install on Eclipse 3.2.1
+- suppress warnings in sf.eclipse.javacc.wizards @SuppressWarnings("restriction") Java1.5
+- correct bug in console hyperlinks (Warning / Error on two lines where not parsed)
+- added a (basic) Ctrl+space content assistant for options keywords

 01/10/06 - version 1.5.4
 - suppress warnings in generated files thanks to Peter Murray and Ben Wake
 - added global preferences for colors